davlet61/news-app/README.md

 # news-app

-This app lets a user to search for news on a desired topic.
+This app lets users to search for news on a desired topic.

 Each news article has a text-to-speech functionality.